 I am a Math faculty member at Texas A&M University.
 I earned two bachelor degrees in Mathematics and in Environmental Studies, I earned a Master degree in Mathematics, an Education Specialist degree and my doctoral degree in education (ABD).
 I have been teaching Mathematics courses for more than 15 years at Tennessee State University and now at A&M University.
-Also I tutored Mathematics to 3rd – 12th grade students through private group or one-to-one sessions.
+Also I tutored Mathematics to 3rd 12th grade students through private group or one-to-one sessions.
 Beside my Math knowledge, I also taught several adults and kids the Arabic Language.
-I have an excellent professional teaching style to fit any student’s needs and level.
+I have an excellent professional teaching style to fit any students needs and level.
 From my long experience I have dealt with at risk students and helped them enrich their knowledge about subject materials then reach their goals of success.
 In my perspective I think education is a very important stage in our lives, which will open lots of opportunities for us and our kids to leading us and them to bright future.
 I travelled and lived in many countries around the world; this opportunity gave a chance to have a global knowledge about people coming from different cultural background which made it easier and interesting for me to deal with diverse group of students.

 Life is good, so enjoy your journey in it and leave a mark on your final chapter.

-Kharoum University - BS, Mathematics
+Undergraduate Degree: Kharoum University - Bachelor of Science, Mathematics

-Tennessee State University - MSc., Mathematics
+Graduate Degree: Tennessee State University - Masters, Mathematics

 What is your teaching philosophy?